confluentinc/cp-ansible/README.md

 PLAINTEXT, SSL, SASL_SSL each have example playbooks and hosts files in their respective `plaintext`, `ssl`, `sasl_ssl` directories.
 The `hosts.yml` and `all.yml` files at the repository root match the `sasl_ssl` and this can be considered the default path.

+## Setting up a `hosts.yml`

+This repository has a demo `hosts.yml` file in the root directory.
+This file is where you specify which roles will be run on each host.
+For more information on the host file in general please see the [Ansible documentation](http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#hosts-and-groups).
+For this particular setup, you will want to ensure each host in your cluster is a member of the `preflight` role.
+Other than that, you can specify as many or as few of each service as makes sense for your use case.
+The setup in the demo `hosts.yml` works well on 4 t2.xlarge AWS instances.

 ## Template properties files

 Each service has three template properties files.
 Which properties file template will be used depends on the value of `security_mode` set.
 Valid options are `plaintext`, `ssl`, `sasl_ssl`.